Appendix: Azure Build Agent

 Standard_D2_v3VM SKU, which doesn't call for fancy "premium disk", but when I tried that I got an error about it being required anyway.

-- Follow the rest of the instructions to wire up the scale set to Azure Pipelines.
+- If setting up from scratch, now follow the rest of the instructions to wire up the scale set to Azure Pipelines.
 The agent pool is currently called "Custom Windows".